ssiannas/IR_Project_Movies/README.md

 # IR Search Engine using Elasticsearch and Learning Methods
+## About
+Information retrieval project that utilizes elasticsearch, supervised and unsupervised machine learning to retrieve search results based on user movie ratings.

 ## 1. Installation
 Install [python](www.python.org) **Note: Tensorflow only works for versions <=3.8 (25/01/2021)**
 ### 1.1 Install the following Python Modules